A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Concluding remarks

 \section{Concluding remarks}

 We have introduced the scaled Gaussian stochastic process (S-GaSP) for the calibration and prediction.
-We showed that under certain regularity conditions, the predictive mean of the S-GaSP calibration model converges to the reality as fast as the GaSP calibration with some suitable choice of the regularization parameter and scaling parameter.
-The MLE of the calibration parameters in the S-GaSP converges to the $L_2$ minimizer with the same choice of the regularization parameter and scaling parameter, whereas the estimated calibration parameters in the GaSP model typically do not converge to the $L_2$ minimizer.
-The results rely on the explicit connection between the GaSP and the S-GaSP via the orthogonal series representation and the KRR estimator, both of which are studied in this work.
-The numerical studies demonstrate that the S-GaSP is better than the GaSP in both out-of-sample prediction and the estimation of the parameters using the $L_2$ loss.
+We showed that under certain some routinely used assumptions, the predictive mean of the S-GaSP calibration model converges to the reality as fast as the GaSP calibration with some suitable choice of the regularization parameter and scaling parameter.
+The estimated calibration parameters in the S-GaSP calibration converges to the $L_2$ minimizer with the same choice of the regularization parameter and scaling parameter, whereas those in the GaSP calibration typically do not converge to the $L_2$ minimizer.
+The results rely on the the orthogonal series representation of the processes studied in this work.
+The computational complexity of the discretized S-GaSP calibration is the same as the GaSP calibration.
+Both GaSP, S-GaSP calibration and calibration without a discrepancy function were implemented in the {\tt RobustCalibration} {\sf R} package under the Bayesian framework.

-The computation of the S-GaSP relies on the discretization of the integral constraint.
-We did not study the convergence of the discretized S-GaSP, but the numerical studies indicate the convergence rate from the discretized S-GaSP is the same as the S-GaSP.
-Furthermore, all parameters, including the regularization parameters and the range parameters in the kernel function are often estimated by the MLE or a Bayesian method in practice, the convergence of which in such setting is also unknown.
-Lastly, one might extend the S-GaSP framework to Markov field for spatially correlated data, to overcome the computational bottleneck when the sample size is large.